-Don’t worry about getting everything right in your hiring process in the first go — you can improvise with each hire you make.
+Don’t worry about getting everything right in your hiring process in the first go — you can optimize with each hire you make.

 (You can also subscribe to these hiring blogs to stay on top of the best and modern hiring practices.)